windley/CS462-Event-Edition/learningoutcomes.md

 ### Computational Theory

-Students will understand the proper use of distributed and decentralized algorithms including
+Students will understand the proper use of distributed and decentralized architectures and algorithms including

 - RESTful APIs
 - Hierarchical vs heterarchical system architectures